These blonde brownies, or blondies, are a sweet, super moist, treat. If you are a white chocolate fan, run make these white chocolate blondies now!

-They are definitely one of our family’s favorites.
-I know I truly enjoy them.
-Every bite is full of creamy white chocolate and pecans.
+These White Chocolate Blondies are definitely one of our family’s favorite treats.
+Every bite is super moist with crispy edges and full of creamy white chocolate and pecans.
 These blondies never last more than a day or two in my house.
 I love them warm right out of the oven when the white chocolate is melted and gooey.
 The blondies are super moist and perfect with a tall glass of milk.
 My husband loves these blondies at room temperature when the middle is moist and the edges get a little crunchy.
 I am pretty sure after you make a batch of these blondies that they will disappear in a day or two also.

 White Chocolate Blondies – I adapted this recipe from Miss Daisy Celebrates Tennessee cookbook by Daisy King.
 I added 2 cups of white chocolate chips and some vanilla to this original recipe.